 Core facilities are those facilities on campus that are not managed by a single department.
 These resources are accessible to any researchers on campus, industry professionals, and other campuses.
 In addition to the equipment in these facilities, the Core Facilities are staffed by professional operators who perform research functions on behalf of users.

 The Metal Additive Manufacturing Lab operates as a University core research facility located in the Herff College of Engineering.
 In addition to serving the needs of the College, it provides opportunities for researchers campus-wide to engage in research involving 3D metal printing, and it provides opportunities for involvement with external constituents as well.

 Integrated Microscopy Center

-Located in the Life Sciences Building, the Integrated Microscopy Center provides light/electron microscopy, histology, photolithography and wire bonding equipment and services.
-For a full list of resources, fee schedules, and to arrange a tour of the facility visit their site.
+Located in the Life Sciences building, the Integrated Microscopy Center provides light/electron microscopy, histology, photolithography and wire-bonding equipment and services.
+For a full list of resources and fee schedules and to arrange a tour of the facility, visit their site.